 Motor Restrictions in Algonquin Park

 Motor boats are not permitted on most Algonquin lakes.
 Power boat means a boat that is propelled by electric, gasoline, oil or steam motive power.
-There are four groups of exceptions:

 (a) Motors of unlimited horsepower may be used on: